Coincidence detection in neurobiology: Synaptic Plasticity and Associativity

-Molecular mechanism of long-term potentiation
+Molecular Mechanism of Long-Term Potentiation (LTP)

-LTP in the hippocampus requires a prolonged depolarization that can expel the Mg^{2+} block of postsynaptic NMDA receptors.
+LTP results from the interplay of two postsynaptic receptors, NMDA and AMPA, which are both activated by glutamate.
+The opening of the NMDA receptor requires a slight depolarization that can expel the Mg^{2+} block on the receptor.
 The removal of the Mg^{2+} block allows the flow of Ca^{2+} into the cell.
-A large elevation of calcium levels activate protein kinases that ultimately increase the number of postsynaptic AMPA receptors.
-This increases the sensitivity of the postsynaptic cell to glutamate.
+Additionally, removal of the Mg^{2+} can also occur with co-occurring AMPA activation.
+The opening of these receptors results in a signaling cascade that begins with the influx of calcium into the cells.
+Eventually, repeated activation of these receptors will result in an accumulation of AMPA receptors on the postsynaptic neuron, which will increase the size of the excitatory current, thereby increasing the likelihood of an action potential to occur.
 As a result, both synapses strengthen.
-The prolonged depolarization needed for the expulsion of Mg^{2+} from NMDA receptors requires a high frequency stimulation.
 Associativity becomes a factor because this can be achieved through two simultaneous inputs that may not be strong enough to activate LTP by themselves.

-Besides the NMDA-receptor based processes, further cellular mechanisms allow of the association between two different input signals converging on the same neuron, in a defined timeframe.
-Upon a simultaneous increase in the intracellular concentrations of cAMP and Ca^{2+}, a transcriptional coactivator called TORC1 (CRTC1) becomes activated, that converts the temporal coincidence of the two second messengers into long term changes such as LTP.
-This cellular mechanism, through calcium-dependent adenylate cyclase activation, might also account for the detection of the repetitive stimulation of a given synapse.

-Adenylyl cyclase (also commonly known as adenyl cyclase and adenylate cyclase) has been implicated in memory formation as a coincidence detector.
+Besides the NMDA-receptor based processes, further cellular mechanisms allow for the association between two different input signals converging on the same neuron in a defined timeframe.
+Upon the simultaneous increase in the intracellular concentrations of cAMP and Ca^{2+}, a transcriptional co-activator called TORC1 (CRTC1) becomes activated, which converts the temporal coincidence of the two second messengers into long term changes, such as LTP.
+This cellular mechanism, through adenylate cyclase activation, could also account for the detection of the repetitive stimulation of a given synapse.
+Adenylyl cyclase has been implicated in memory formation as a potential coincidence detector.

-Molecular mechanism of long-term depression
+Molecular Mechanism of Long-Term Depression (LTD)

-Long-term depression also works through associative properties although it is not always the reverse process of LTP.
-LTD in the cerebellum requires a coincident stimulation of parallel fibers and climbing fibers.
-Glutamate released from the parallel fibers activates AMPA receptors which depolarize the postsynaptic cell.
-The parallel fibers also activate metabotropic glutamate receptors that release the second messengers IP_{3} and DAG.
-The climbing fibers stimulate a large increase in postsynaptic Ca^{2+} levels when activated.
-The Ca^{2+}, IP_{3}, and DAG work together in a signal transduction pathway to internalize AMPA receptors and decrease the sensitivity of the postsynaptic cell to glutamate.
+Long-term depression also works through associative properties and is often seen as a reverse process to LTP.
+LTD refers to the selective weakening of synaptic connections.
+LTD occurs during periods of long, low-frequency stimulations.
+This activity depresses EPSPs for several hours, and can erase the increase in EPSP size resulting from LTP.
+Like LTP, LTD also requires activation of NMDA-glutamate receptors alongside the resulting calcium influx into the postsynaptic neuron.
+LTD occurs when there is a small rise in [Ca^{2+}], rather than the large Ca^{2+} influx seen in LTP.
+Additionally, LTD can also occur due to the activation of Ca^{2+}-dependent phosphatases, which cleave the phosphate groups from target molecules.